 Typically, introverts have a small group of close friends, enjoy being alone, and find large groups or parties exhausting at times.
 They are also very self-aware, love to observe people and situations, and are attracted to careers fostering independence.

-Tips for dating with an introvert
+Tips for Dating with an Introvert

+There are many dating tips for introverts.
+They helpmake dating more interesting.
 If you find yourself dating an introvert and an extrovert or ambivert – or even if you are also an introvert – it can be helpful to know introvert dating tips.

 1. Ask if he wants to chat